Hard waste collection

 Each household is allowed to put out a maximum of two cubic metres of material.
-Any waste in excess or items not accepted will have to be removed by the resident and any items left on the kerb will be considered illegal dumping.
+Any waste in excess, or items not accepted, will have to be removed by the resident and any items left on the kerb will be considered illegal dumping.

 How do I present my hard waste?

-It is very important that you present your hard waste correctly.
-This allows recoverable goods to be recycled.
+It is very important that you present your hard waste correctly - this allows recoverable goods to be recycled.

-- fridges, freezers and air conditioning units
+- Pile 1: fridges, freezers and air conditioning units

-- other metal items
+- Pile 2: other metal items

-- other junk items
+- Pile 3: other junk items.

 Please only put waste out just prior to your area's collection date.

-- Doors must be removed from all large airtight whitegoods and containers before disposal.
+Doors must be removed from all large airtight white goods and containers before disposal.
 Fridges and freezers left for disposal could trap and suffocate young children.

 Eurobodalla Shire Council accepts no responsibility or liability in respect of any claims, cause of action or loss or damage arising directly or indirectly out of kerbside waste collection.